-Juniors should also be starting to seriously consider their options after high school.
-The application process for 4-year universities typically starts in the fall of senior year so students should have a good idea of where they want to apply when school begins in August.
-Research can be done online (www.calstate.edu, www.universityofcalifornia.edu, www.bigfuture.collegeboard.org and www.cappex.com are some examples) or by visiting campuses in person.
+Juniors should be seriously considering their options after high school.
+The application process for 4-year universities typically starts in the fall, which will be here before we know it, so students should have a good idea of where they want to apply when school begins in August.
+If you have the time and the means, plan a college trip this summer.
+It’s never too early to start looking at campuses!
+But if not, research can be done online on the following websites: www2.calstate.edu/, www.universityofcalifornia.edu, www.bigfuture.collegeboard.org.

-Any high school students interested in taking courses at Yuba College over the summer or during the fall should check the schedule of classes on the college’s website (yc.yccd.edu) to see what is being offered.
+Reminder: High school students can take courses at Yuba College over the summer or during the fall.
+Students who are interested should check the schedule of classes on the college’s website (yc.yccd.edu) to see what is being offered.
 An application must be completed and students interested in taking math or English need to take a placement exam.
 Additionally, students need paperwork from me.
-Students will be allowed to begin registering May 19th .
-If you have questions about this process or would like additional information, please contact me.
+Once they have completed those steps they must physically go to the college to register for classes.
+Registration for concurrent high school students will begin Saturday, May 19th at Yuba College Preview Day.
+If you have questions about this process, please contact me.

 Speaking of Yuba College, the community is invited to attend the aforementioned Yuba College Preview Day on May 19th.
 Participants can explore academic and career technical education programs, participate in workshops, win prizes and enjoy a free BBQ lunch.
 Additionally, beginning this fall, the Yuba College Promise will provide a year of FREE tuition to first-time, full-time students who are California residents.
 What a great opportunity to start postsecondary education and save money!